 Things to Know Before Driving From London to Edinburgh

-Don’t forget to take a travel insurance policy before travelling, even if you are local this will protect your belonging whilst you travel.
-I always like to use World Nomads for my travels – to get a quote from WorldNomads here.
+Don’t forget to take out a travel insurance policy before travelling, even if you are local this will protect your belongings whilst you travel.
+I always like to use World Nomads for my travels – get a quote from WorldNomads here.

 Other things to know before travelling:

-- Fill-up at supermarket petrol stations – Asda, Morrisons, Tescos, Sainsbury, Co-Op etc will all offer cheaper petrol by some margin.
-Stopping at any of the petrol stations along the motorway you could easily see prices increased by 10 to 20 pence!
+- Fill-up at supermarket petrol stations – Asda, Morrisons, Sainsburys, Tesco etc. will all offer cheaper petrol by some margin.
+If you stop at any of the petrol stations along the motorway you could easily see prices increased by 10 to 20 pence per litre!

 - Potential Tolls – Some routes suggested can have tolls but I have found these pretty easy to avoid.
 Check Google maps before driving and it will highlight toll roads.
 For example, the M6 has one (west route) however, you can just take the non-toll M6 route to save the money.

-- Download Parking Apps – A lot of parking around the country is paid and not sure about you but I never really carry cash any more.
+- Download Parking Apps – A lot of parking around the country is paid and I am not sure about you but I never really carry cash any more.
 Download these apps before hitting the road; Just Park, Pay by Phone and Ring Go.
-They were by far the most popular ones I found offered.
-Another way I have saved money with city parking is booking in advance on Just Park.
-Weirdly in Bristol, it was cheaper to pay for a week’s worth of parking then two days!
+They were by far the most frequent ones I encountered.
+Another way I have saved money with parking in cities is by booking in advance on Just Park.
+Weirdly in Bristol, it was cheaper to pay for a week’s worth of parking than two days!

 - English Heritage – If you’re interested in visiting a bunch of different historic sites, you can purchase an Overseas Visitors Pass or if you’re living in England a yearly membership.
-Not only saving you money at each individual place and can include parking!
-Valid at over 100 places, you can choose between 9 or 16 day passes.
+Not only does this save you money at each individual place it includes parking!
+Valid at over 100 places, you can choose between a 9 or a 16 day passes.